Sunday hunting is prohibited on all State Forest property More Info

 Prerequisite Courses *

-* Students must first complete all three prerequisite courses, and they must bring the certificates to class.
+* Students must first complete all three prerequisite courses online, and they must bring the certificates to class.

 Core Classes (course registration link)